mattkopecki/Personal-Site/content/post/IAM-Metrics-Part-2.md

   - Segregation of duties (SOD) risks:
     + Active SOD risks (with and without mitigating controls)
     + Timeliness of remediation (by risk level)

+average time it takes to authorize a change

+number of exceptions per access re-certification cycle